Learning minimal representations of stochastic processes with variational autoencoders

-In contrast to the predominantly employed supervised methods, our study showcases the potential of unsupervised machine learning techniques to uncover the intrinsic structure of stochastic processes and determine the minimal parameterization required for accurate characterization.
-As such, it offers a promising avenue for uncovering previously unknown physical degrees of freedom inherent in stochastic physical processes.
-A significant advantage of this approach is its ability to operate without prior information about the data or the underlying physical process.
-This makes it particularly well-suited for experimental settings where the impact of changes in experimental conditions on the system is not fully understood.
-By leveraging the proposed method to analyze the data, researchers can extract the minimal representation of trajectories and establish connections with existing knowledge.
 The results of our study also offer practical implications for model simplification and computational efficiency.
 In phenomenological models, characterized by multiple input parameters, the reduction of the dimensionality of the parameter space can significantly decrease the computational cost associated with the modeling and simulation of stochastic processes, thus enabling more efficient analysis and prediction of their behavior.
 Thus, the proposed approach offers a promising avenue for advancing the modeling and analysis of stochastic systems, enabling researchers to gain deeper insights into physical processes.